HyveMynd/Proteus/README.md

 ### Node-Fetch API

 The final call to the call chain in Hermes is `fetch`.
-The `fetch` call follows mostly (adapted for node and this project) the same api.
+The `fetch` call follows mostly (adapted for node and this project) the same api as the `fetch` polyfill.
 Please see [node-fetch](https://github.com/bitinn/node-fetch) for more detail about features made possible by Node.js.

 ### new Hermes(baseUrl)
 - `baseUrl` A string representing the base URL for the fetch request